ajdoc/ajd-validation/docs/usage.md

 		->minlength(2)
 		->check(['field1', 'field2'], $arr3); //prints error
 /*
-All of the required rules must pass for "Test.2".
+All of the required rules must pass for "Field1".
-  - This Test.2 is required at row 3.
+  - The Field1 field is required
-  - Test.2 must be greater than or equal to 2. character(s) at row 3.
+  - Field1 must be greater than or equal to 2. character(s).
 All of the required rules must pass for "Field2".
   - The Field2 field is required
   - Field2 must be greater than or equal to 2. character(s).